Data-driven performance optimization of gamma spectrometers with many channels: Methods

 A metric was developed to quantify how well a given spectrum can resolve two closely spaced lines.
 Its derivation (given in Appendix~\ref{sec:appendix}) considers two Gaussian lines of similar strengths with standard deviations equal to $\sigma$ and means separated by $\Delta \mu$.
 We defined the ``resolvability'' as the signal-to-noise ratio (SNR) of a maximum likelihood estimator for the fractional difference in strength between the two lines---essentially, how well can the two lines be spectroscopically quantified for purposes of assay given their extent of overlap.
 Fisher information was used to estimate the variance of the hypothetical estimator.
 Neglecting the presence of background, and expanding to lowest order in $\Delta \mu / \sigma$, the variance was found to be proportional to $(\Delta \mu / \sigma)^{-2} / A$, where~$A$ is the line strength.
 Factoring out terms that are constant and keeping only terms that are measurable spectral properties, the resolvability metric is proportional to the inverse of the square root of the variance, i.e.,

 In this work, instead of maximizing the resolvability, we minimize its inverse.
 The resolvability is an intuitive spectral performance metric as it penalizes the peak width~$\sigma$ and prefers the peak amplitude~$A$; moreover, it captures the $\sqrt{N}$ improvement trend expected from Poisson statistics.
-Although it was initially derived for separating two closely-spaced peaks, its intuitive nature and similarity to the signal-to-background ratio means it can also be useful for optimizing an isolated peak on top of background, as shown later in Section~\ref{sec:example_alpha}.
+Although it was initially derived for separating two closely-spaced peaks, its intuitive nature and similarity to a signal-to-background ratio means it can also be useful for optimizing an isolated peak on top of background, as shown later in Section~\ref{sec:example_alpha}.
+By no coincidence, the resolvability is extremely closely related to Lehr's rule of thumb for the t-test~\cite{lehr1992sixteen}, which approximates the minimum sample size~$n$ to achieve a statistical power of $80\%$ at a significance level of $0.05$ as

+where $s^2$ is an estimate of the population variance and $d^2$ is the squared difference in means to be detected.
+Holding~$d^2$ constant, the power of the test can be improved by increasing $n/s^2$, which is proportional to the square of the resolvability in Eq.~\ref{eq:resolvability}.